Ethics, Zoos and You: Research Method

 Plan your excursion

-Ethics, Zoos and You is an outdoor all-weather program; the students will need appropriate clothing for weather conditions.
-Students will need a copy of the student workbook, clipboard and a pen.
-Teachers will need a copy of the teacher workbook.
-Student electronic devices are encouraged.
+Ethics, Zoos and You: Research Method is an outdoor all-weather program; the students will need appropriate clothing for weather conditions.
+This could include a raincoat, hat and sun protection.

 Bring what students need to record their research e.g. notes, drawings, photographs, videos, voice memos, diagrams.